 Australians adopting in Singapore

-Australians considering adopting a non-Singapore citizen child whilst living in Singapore are advised to email email@example.com before starting the adoption process.
-Australian migration requirements in respect of adopted children are quite specific, and an adoption that does not meet these legal criteria may result in the child not being able to migrate to Australia nor acquire Australian citizenship.
+Australians considering adopting a non-Singapore citizen child while living in Singapore are advised to refer to the information on immigration and citizenship requirements in relation to expatriate adoption and inter-country adoption on the Department of Home Affairs website.
+Australian migration requirements for adopted children are quite specific, and an adoption that does not meet these legal criteria may result in the child not being able to migrate to Australia or acquire Australian citizenship.
 To meet migration visa requirements, amongst other criteria, Australians would be expected to have adopted a non-Singapore citizen child through the formal and legal adoption process in the child’s home country – a Singapore court adoption order for a non-Singapore citizen child is unlikely to meet Australia’s migration requirements.

 Consular Useful Links

 - Smartraveller Travel Advice

 - Medical evacuation

 Smartraveller has the latest, authoritative travel advice so you can be informed and prepared about overseas travel.
 Subscribe to receive travel advice updates - by simply supplying your name and email address – straight to your inbox.

 You can now also subscribe to the SMS service - by supplying your mobile number – to receive critical alerts in the event of a crisis overseas.

 In a crisis, Smartraveller will activate a crisis page on its website.
 It will make it easier for you or someone you know to contact the Australian Government if you need help.
 It will supplement the consular emergency hotline.